sadikh94/nox-2077/README.md

 For neon glow effects, install the [Custom CSS and JS Loader extension](https://marketplace.visualstudio.com/items?itemName=be5invis.vscode-custom-css) from the Marketplace — it allows injecting external styles into the editor.
 Before proceeding, read its documentation: on Windows, VS Code must be launched as administrator.
 Copy the file path and add it to your VSCode's settings.json file.

-On MacOS it might look something like the snippet below:
+On MacOS it look something like the below:

 {
     "vscode_custom_css.imports": [